Redefining the Commercial Real Estate Experience

 The Barbara Fritchie sold and the Chaney's plan on making improvements so it can be transformed into a welcoming Airbnb.
 Already re-clad with a brand new cedar shake roof and other improvements, the Chaney's plan on making even more, like a small kitchen, central air conditioning and plan to restore as much of the history as possible.

-The Barbara Fritchie is available for purchase.
-This lovely structure was just re-clad with a brand new cedar shake roof.
-It is situated with a sweet garden and access to the Carroll Creek Park, just moments from Baker Park.
+The property is situated with a sweet garden and access to the Carroll Creek Park, just moments from Baker Park.
 Not to mention in a central and very visible spot in downtown Frederick.

 The building, which was reconstructed about 1926 as an homage to Fritchie’s early-1800s home originally built in 1806, but was washed away in a storm.
 The house that stands there today is a replica of Fritchie's house, which was torn down in 1869 and according to research from the Tourism Council of Frederick County, it now stands only a few yards from its original location.

 The site operated as a museum and housed furniture and other possessions that purportedly belonged to Fritchie.
 The structure was purchased at auction in 2015.

 The new owners spent $40,000 on renovations including, but not limited to a new roof, interior and exterior painting and repair, sealing of windows, replacing sump pump and fence painting.

 Barbara Fritchie was the heroine in John Greenleaf Whittier's 1863 poem from the Civil War.
 "Shoot if you must, this old gray head, but spare your country's flag, she said," while leaning out an upstairs window of her home.